spine-tools/Spine-Toolbox/docs/source/spine_db_editor/getting_started.rst

 Adding multiple databases to one editor
 ---------------------------------------

-One editor window can have multiple tabs.
-New tabs can be added by pressing the plus-sign (**+**) in the tab bar.
-In the newly created tab, databases can be opened once again with the instructions given above.
-Tabs can be deleted from the editor by pressing the cross (**X**) inside a tab.
-The tabs can be dragged from the tab bar to create new editor windows.
-Tabs from different windows can also be dragged into others, fusing them into the same editor window.
-It is also possible to have multiple databases open in the same tab.
-This allows the simultaneous viewing and modification of the databases data.
+It is possible to open multiple databases in the same editor.
+This allows one to view and modify the data of the open databases in one editor.

 To open multiple SQLite databases in the same Spine database editor by file browser: